TornaxO7/shady/README.md

 # Examples

 - The template itself is an example if you run `shady <path> --template`, you can start writing your shader
-- See in `shader-examples/` (run `shady-app shader-examples/<file>`)
+- See in `shader-examples/` (run `shady-toy shader-examples/<file>`)

 # Shadertoy

-Currently, you can't just copy+paste the shaders from [shadertoy] due to some differences how [shady-app] and [shadertoy] are using the fragment shaders.
+Currently, you can't just copy+paste the shaders from [shadertoy] due to some differences how [shady-toy] and [shadertoy] are using the fragment shaders.
-So for the time being, here's a little (hopefully full) checklist/guide about how to get a shader from [shadertoy] up and running by using `shady-app`
+So for the time being, here's a little (hopefully full) checklist/guide about how to get a shader from [shadertoy] up and running by using `shady-toy`

 1. Make sure that the shader from [shadertoy] uses the uniform buffers listed in `# Features` _at most_.
-2. Start by creating a `glsl` template by adding the `--template` argument (for example: `shady-app /tmp/fragment.glsl --template`).
+2. Start by creating a `glsl` template by adding the `--template` argument (for example: `shady-toy /tmp/fragment.glsl --template`).
 3. Open the fragment shader.
 4. _Don't_ remove the `uniform` lines from the template!
 5. Copy+Paste the [shadertoy]-fragment by replacing the `main` function.